AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

    ![image](/help/journey-migration/content-transfer-tool/assets-ctt/cttcam22.png)

-1. You can then monitor the Ingestion phase from the Ingestion Jobs list view
+1. You can then monitor the Ingestion phase from the Ingestion Jobs list view and use the ingestion's action menu to view the log as the ingestion progresses.

    ![image](/help/journey-migration/content-transfer-tool/assets-ctt/cttcam23.png)